deadlyvipers/dojo_rules/introduction.md

 I heard there's gonna be a sequel.

-My favorite CodeSchool path is clearly git.
+My favorite CodeSchool path is JavaScript.